Development and Climate Days

 Shared resilience: recognising we live in an interconnected world with complex intercontinental supply chains, global financial flows, and decision making shared between the international, national and local levels, strategies for managing risk and building resilience must be designed and implemented together.

-D&C Days will be asking big questions, seeking big answers, and working together on fair solutions.
-Through creative activities and interactive discussion, we’ll aim to unpack these (and other) complex questions:
+D&C Days asked big questions, seeking big answers, and working together on fair solutions.
+Through creative activities and interactive discussion, we have aimed to unpack these (and other) complex questions:

 - How can gender responsive climate action lead to resilient communities?

 - How can we build resilience in fragile and conflict-affected contexts, where many of the world’s most vulnerable people live?